 Here are a few recent examples of how I’ve helped clients craft a compelling story about their product or service.

-But I’ve been at this for quite a while so if you’d like to see older work, just ask.
+But I’ve been at this for quite a while so if you’d like to see samples of older work, here they are.

 What I Did: I conducted a series of interviews with former alumni, crafting first person narratives that are engaging and inspiring.
 The book has proven to be a wonderful project that has raised greater awareness for the non-profit, and has also been a highly successful fundraising tool.

-Accion: A leader in microfinance, Accion is the oldest microlender in the US and also lends in dozens of countries around the world.
+Accion is a leader in microfinance and the oldest microlender in the US.
+Accion also lends in dozens of countries around the world.
 The Orange Book , a 10-page publication inspired by the Federal Reserve’s Beige Book, offered a bird’s eye view of the Q1 2014 economy through the lens of microbusiness owners across the US.

 What I Did: I conducted and wrote every interview in the publication.
 In addition, I used research provided by Accion’s team of economists to write the regional and national overviews as well.
 Once the publication dropped, I churned out press releases and ghost wrote several op-eds that appeared in regional and national newspapers, including the Philadelphia Inquirer, The Dallas Times Herald and the San Diego Union-Tribune.
 I also wrote several posts about the Orange Book for Accion’s website.
 The project enhanced brand awareness, educated the larger business community about Accion’s work in the small business community and highlighted the successes of what Accion calls, “Everyday Entrepreneurs” who have received business loans from the lender.